KQM-git/TCL/characters/anemo/xiao.md

 **Charged Attack**
 Consumes 25 Stamina to perform an upward thrust.
+* Xiao's Charged Attacks share an ICD on Anemo application with his Normal Attacks when under the effects of Bane of All Evil.

 | String | Talent 6 DMG% | Frames | Motion Value |
 | :--- | :--- | :--- | :--- |